8 Best Phlebotomy Schools in Iowa

 Phlebotomy Certification Requirements for Iowa

-The American Society of Clinical Pathologists (ASCP) requires that each and every applicant has achieved a minimum period of 200 hours in the classroom and clinical training, and at least 100 venipunctures.
+The American Society of Clinical Pathologists (ASCP) requires that each and every applicant have achieved a minimum period of 200 hours in the classroom and clinical training, and at least 100 venipunctures.

 Required Skills